How to Prevent Window Condensation

 - Eyeglasses fogging up when you walk into a warm house on a cold day

-With two panes of glass in most windows, including Performax54 windows, you might see condensation on the room-side of the window, on the window glass on the exterior of your home, or possibly between the panes, depending on the conditions.
+With two panes of glass in most windows, including Performax54 windows, you might see condensation on the room-side of the window, on the window glass on the exterior of your home.
+What you really have to look out for is condensation between window panes.

 Is Condensation On Windows Bad?